BikerViking/keystone-site/README.md

 # Keystone Notary Group Website

 This project serves a static marketing site powered by an Express server.
-The build step copies `index.html` into `dist/` for deployments such as Vercel.
+The build step copies the site assets (HTML, CSS, and JS) into `dist/` for deployments such as Vercel.

 ## Development